 Make sure your piece is attractive, easy to read and of value to them.
 Then, if you don’t get any response, you have a conversation starter if you decide to call on them.
 “I’m just following up on the flyer you should have received in the mail last week about our buy one get one special …”

 Related Content: How to Use Direct Mail Marketing for Your Home-Based Business

 2. Target Audience

 Where can you find your type of customer?
 Trying to start a business relationship is not much different than trying to establish a personal one.
 You want to meet people who fit into your target market.
-If you’re selling baby products, you don’t want to be spending your time at the local senior citizens' facility.
+If you’re selling baby products, you don’t want to be spending your time at the local senior citizens’ facility.
 However, you may want to visit the local daycare with free samples and promotional materials.
 Donating bag fillers (coupons, business literature or product samples) to local event organizers is also a good marketing strategy.
-Around the holidays, there always seem to be plenty of open houses, craft shows, and other gatherings with lots of potential.
+Around the holidays, there always seem to be plenty of open houses, craft shows, and other gatherings with lots of potentials.